varunshaw027/customer-segmentation-analysis/README.md

 - Built Tableau dashboard to visualize cross-channel performance
 - Applied scatter plot to analyze relationship between CPC and CTR

+## ⚡ Key Takeaway
+The dataset reveals a performance plateau across channels, indicating that growth will likely come from innovation in strategy rather than increased spending.

   ## 🎯 Why This Project Matters
 Understanding marketing performance helps businesses allocate budget efficiently, improve campaign effectiveness, and maximize return on investment.